Chanda-Abdul/waveportal-smart-contract/README.md

 ## Continued development

 There are a few things that I would like to revist when I have the time.
-The prize functionality is build into the smart contract, but I would like to add some feedback to the UI so that the user willl know that they entered the contest and alert them if they win.
-I would also like to add UI feedback for any issues we may encouter, such as running out of gas, etc.
+I would like to add someback end tests with Mocha and or Truffle.
+I would also like to add a few more functions to the WavePortal contract.

 ### To-Do's

 - [ ] Add tests with Mocha
 - [ ] Add `getCountsPerWaver()` to contract
-- [ ] write README.md
+- [x] write README.md

 ## Useful resources

 -  [Hardhat](https://hardhat.org/), an Ethereum development environment.
 Hardhat allows you to deploy your contracts, run tests and debug Solidity code without dealing with live environments.
 This really helped me understand how to build a smart contract from a JavaScript point of view.